markyjackson-taulia/Personal-Goals/README.md

 # Personal Goals
 ## A repo to help organize my goals,projects,and what I am reading.

+## What I am working on.
 1. JavaScript
 2. Build a simple project a week.
 3. Code Everyday
 4. FCC --> In Progress
+5. HTML/CSS